StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ## Permissions in StackState

+## Overview

-Permissions in StackState are twofold: System permissions and View permissions.
-These two sets of permissions are prepared to allow Administrators to take control over actions that users can perform inside StackState, as well as adjusting a user's UI to fit their role.
-This means that StackState can present a completely different interface and feature set according to the user's active role.
-UI elements that users don't have access to are simply not displayed in their UI.
+Permissions in StackState allow Administrators to manage the actions that each user or user group can perform inside StackState and the information that will be shown in their StackState UI.
+Only the feature set relevant to each user's active role will be presented.
+The actions, information and pages that a user does not have access to are simply not displayed in their StackState UI.

-Please note that permissions are stored in StackGraph, so performing an upgrade with clear all data will also remove permission setup.
-Because permissions exist in StackGraph, in order to completely remove the user it needs to be removed from LDAP and from StackGraph manually.

-## Views permissions and system permissions
+{% hint style="info" %}
+Permissions are stored in StackGraph.
+This means that:

+- If you perform an upgrade with "clear all data", permission setup will also be removed.
+- To completely remove a user, they must also be manually removed from StackGraph.
+{% endhint %}

-Views permissions are a set of permissions that allow for CRUD operations with Views in StackState.
-System permissions are scoping user capabilities like access to settings, query execution or scripting.
+There are two types of permission in StackState:

+- **System permissions** - Scope user capabilities, such as access to settings, query execution and scripting.
+- **View permissions** - Allow for CRUD operations with StackState Views.

 ## Predefined roles